FS Class 735: Design and construction

 The Class 735 was designed as a response of the situation developed during the years of World War I; the Italian railways needed more locomotives for freight trains, but there was no possibility of building them at home or in war-ravaged Europe.
 It was therefore decided to have them built overseas.

-Using the Class 740 design as a pattern (but allowing for alterations in order to avoid delays in the production), an order for 105 (later raised to 115) locomotives was given to Alco in 1916, and the following year they were completed, disassembled and sent by cargo ship to Italy (with only 108 reaching Italy, however, as a U-boat sank the ship carrying the remaining seven).
-A subsequent order for another 285 locomotives, with some minor improvements in the boiler, was given in 1918 to the Montreal Locomotive Works.
+Using the Class 740 design as a pattern (but allowing for alterations in order to avoid delays in the production), an order for 100 locomotives was given to Alco in 1916, and the following year they were completed, disassembled and sent by cargo ship to Italy (with only 93 reaching Italy, however, as a U-boat sank the ship carrying the remaining seven).
+A subsequent order for another 300 locomotives, with some minor improvements in the boiler, was given in 1918 to the Montreal Locomotive Works.

 Their American origin showed in their being fitted with a Bissel truck instead of the Italian bogie widespread in Italy, and with the locomotives of the first batch having fireboxes made of steel rather than copper.